Coronavirus digest: British variant more dangerous for young people, children | DW | 24.03.2021

 According to media reports, Jean-Francois Timsit, head of the intensive care unit (ICU) at a Paris hospital, warned that the coming month would be "infernal" for the French hospital system.

-This is an increase of 2,387 from the same time the previous week.

-The US will have 600 million doses of coronavirus vaccine available by the end of May, enough for every US citizen, President Joe Biden has announced.
+The United States will have 600 million doses of coronavirus vaccine available by the end of May, enough for every US citizen, President Joe Biden has announced.

 Getting vaccinated is a "patriotic responsibility," Biden said during a visit to a cancer center in the US state of Ohio.